SAS has been around since 1912. We’ve heard a few of these questions before…

 - Do you accept students with special needs?

 - Are there any additional admissions requirements for the International Baccalaureate or Advanced Placement Programs?

 - What are your AP and IB test scores?

 - Where do your students go after High School graduation?

-All students (except those receiving intensive EAL support) are taught Chinese as a second language.
+With a few exceptions, all students are taught Chinese as a second language.
 Children are placed in ability groups according to grade level.

 Middle and High School:

-Graduation from SAS requires two years of the same foreign language.
+Graduation from SAS requires two years of the same foreign language in high school.